-Tuition (12 to 18 hours)......\$13,200 per semester (fall/spring) Tuition (1 to 11 hours).......\$880 per hour Tuition (19 or more hours)......\$500 per hour on hours above 18 Dual Enrollment Tuition......\$100 per hour Tuition for May Term (including May mini-terms) will be offered free for students who enroll full-time in the Spring 2021 semester, complete and pay for the semester.
-For those students not enrolled full-time (12 or more hours) in the fall and/or spring term, the mini-terms (August, December, January, May, and Spring Break) per hour rate will be half the per hour rate (\$435 per credit hour).
-No general student fee will be charged for the mini-terms held in August, December, January, or Spring Break.
+Tuition (12 or more hours) \$13,200 per semester (fall/spring) Tuition (1 to 11 hours) Dual Enrollment Tuition \$100 per hour Tuition for May Term (including May mini-terms) will be e offered free for students who enroll full-time in the Spring 2021 semester, complete and pay for the semester.
+For those students not enrolled full-time (12 or more hours) in the fall and/or s pring term, the mini-terms (August, December, January, May, and Spring Break) per hour rate will be half the per hour rate (\$435 per credit hour).
+No general student fee will be charged for the mini-terms held in August, December, January, or Spring g Break.